SpriteLink/NIPAP/docs/sphinx/design.rst

 interoperation with any and all other systems and so it would be centered around a small and simple API from which everything can be performed.
 Not intending to reinvent the wheel, especially given the plethora of already available APIs, it was up to chosing the "right one".
-Twisted offers built-in support for SOAP (WebServices) as well as XML-RPC and given design goals such as simple, SOAP didn't quite feel right and so XML-RPC was chosen.
+Twisted, which was originally used for Twisteds backend, offers built-in support for SOAP (WebServices) as well as XML-RPC but given design goals such as simple, SOAP didn't quite feel right and thus XML-RPC was chosen.
 It should however be noted that NIPAPs XML-RPC protocol is a thin wrapper around an inner core and so exposing a SOAP interface in addition to XML-RPC can be easily achieved.
 XML-RPC shares a lot of similarities with SOAP but is very much less complex and it is possible for a human to read it in a tcpdump or similar while with SOAP one likely needs some interpreter or the brain of Albert Einstein.
+Since the original implementation with Twisted, the backend has been reimplemented using Flask-XML-RPC which is an extension to Flask.
+In addition to XML-RPC, it is also possible to load a JSON-RPC module with Flask to add another interface.